Case Study #2

 Check Administrative Access

-Verify exactly who has privileged access to recovery-critical systems and whether that scope is truly required.
+Verify exactly who has privileged access to recovery-critical systems and whether each permission is truly required.

 Check Backup Deletion Risk

-Confirm compromised accounts cannot delete or encrypt backup data and metadata.
+Confirm compromised accounts cannot easily delete, encrypt, or disable backup data and metadata.

 Check MFA Coverage